nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Key Takeaways:

 - Jest will not tell you everything you need to know about a test failure, so don't expect it.
+- Jest is most likely running the tests *in parallel*.
+There are heuristics that decide whether to run asynchronously or not.
+It is probably best to assume synchronous most of the time.
 - When Arrays or Objects are not supplying data the way you expect it, start at the data itself, then the first component to touch it, then the next component, and so-on.
 - Don't troubleshoot the Jest Test when the problem is deeper than "the test fails", go to the modules/functions under test!
 - When passing JS or ES6 Arrays as arguments to functions, use `.map()` and `.forEach()` to push data into an Array explicitly so there are no assumptions about A) the data getting added to the array, and B) the number of items the array will contain.